What Does a Financial Advisor Do?

 We here at investor.com are huge fans of financial advisors who are fiduciaries.
 A fiduciary is someone who has to put your best interest first at all times.
 Strange as it sounds, a financial advisor who's not a fiduciary can sometimes put their own interests above yours.

 Say you want to invest your money, and your financial advisor suggests investing in some mutual funds that his company offers.
 These mutual funds sound great.
 What your non-fiduciary advisor may not tell you is that there are other mutual funds, offered by a different company, that are exactly the same and with substantially lower fees than what he's offering you.
 Because he's not a fiduciary, he can make money off of you without even telling you (or by burying that disclosure in a pile of paperwork).

 Here's the thing: Fees matter!
 If you invest $100,000 and pay a 1% annual fee over 20 years, that's going to cost you almost $30,000 more than a 0.25% fee would have.
 Check out this SEC bulletin on investment fees.

 Make sure your financial advisor is a fiduciary.
 Here's more about what a fiduciary is and why it matters.

 Fee-only vs. fee-based financial advisors

 Fee-based means the advisor collects your fee plus gets paid in other ways too.
 Often, that means earning a commission for selling certain products.
 Now, maybe that product is good and suitable for you.
 But is there a cheaper way to accomplish the same goal?
-An advisor who collects commissions is less likely to bother answering that question.
+An advisor who collects commissions may be less likely to focus on that question.

 Stick with a fee-only advisor who's a fiduciary.